reconhub/learn/content/post/practical-real-time-response-3.md

 How are the generation time and serial interval related?
 How might they differ?

-  - the generation time is the delay between infection times of transmission pairs, whereas the serial interval is the delay between times of symptom onset
-  - the serial interval captures the delay between infection times *and* the delays from infection times to symptom onset
-  - the serial interval distribution therefore generally has a larger variance than the generation time distribution

 The incubation period can be estimated from the linelist data by calculating the delay between dates of symptom onset and dates of